 Our work suggests that the answer is “no”.
 We find that only 26% of our representative sample agrees with our creationist option, when we ask about the origins of plants and animals and provide two different options for how God might have been involved in evolution.
 But when we ask about the origins of humans, we find that 36% of participants were creationist, suggesting that it really matters how the question is asked.

-We are also finding that people’s knowledge of the theory and their understanding of the nature of science matter.
-Participants who know more about the theory and who understand science better are more likely to accept evolution — even when taking their religious and political views into account.
-These results provide reasons for optimism that we might be able to change public opinion about evolution through carefully designed educational interventions.
+We are also finding that people’s knowledge of the theory of evolution is crucial to their acceptance of this theory.
+Participants who know more about the theory are more likely to accept evolution — even when taking their religious and political views into account.
+More importantly, we find that people who have a more sophisticated understanding about the nature and practice of science are more likely to share scientists’ views on evolution and on other publicly controversial scientific issues, like climate change.
+These results provide reasons for optimism that we might be able to change public opinion about science through carefully designed educational interventions.